vaugerbird/sstv-backpack/hardware/README.md

     * Same complexity as v1.1, contains mostly SMD parts

 ## HW Issues
-* All versions:
-   * If the radio is powered on before the ESP32, the radio will transmit without input.
-This (most likely) has something to do with the ESP32's ESD protection on the I/O pins when power is not present, causing some sort of signal leakage between the base and collector of the NPN transistor.
-I have yet to find a solution for this.
 * v1.0(.1):
     * This board is incapable of flashing the ESP32 or using serial monitor as there is no UART-to-USB chip present.
 Flashing has to be done with a dedicated programmer and debugging is very difficult.
 * v1.1: